 Malcolm is desperately distancing himself from the slogan now, but is it meaningless for him or does it betray a strategy for “change” that is uniquely his?

-Aspects of Malcolm’s changes began to fit a familiar pattern which were expressed in his own words via last year’s science prize awards speech.
-Lets examine the “changes” that Malcolm mentioned in the aforementioned ABC interview, with a few he forgot, thrown in to illustrate the pattern.
+Aspects of Malcolm’s changes began to fit a familiar pattern which was expressed in his own words via last year’s science prize awards speech.
+Let’s examine the “changes” that Malcolm mentioned in the ABC as mentioned above interview, with a few he forgot, thrown in to illustrate the pattern.

 - Senate voting reform